 All social media accounts that wish to be officially associated with MSU should be registered with the MSU Office of Public Affairs.

-To register a social media account contact Erin Brown, the Marketing and Communication Coordinator for the MSU Office of Public Affairs.
+To register a social media account contact Leah Gibson, the Social Media Coordinator for the MSU Office of Public Affairs.
 After it is approved, MSU’s social media strategist will collaborate with you to create the new account.
 All social media accounts should comply with the official branding and visual identity standards of the university.
 If you are unsure about any aspect of creating a new MSU-affiliated social media site, contact the MSU Office of Public Affair’s social media strategist.

 Best Practices for Using Social Media

 We are happy to link to other official MSU social media pages from our Social Media Hub.
 If you administer an MSU social media site for a department, division, or unit, please feel free to contact the MSU Office of Public Affairs to let us know about your page.